huda917/abc_github/README.md

 # abc_github
-this is my first git repository
+this is my first git repository.
+Author - Huda